The 10 legal enquiries most asked by school support staff

 5. Can I claim benefits while not receiving wages during school holidays?

-You are not unemployed during school holidays and therefore cannot claim job seekers allowance unless you work less than 16 hours a week.
+You are not unemployed during school holidays and therefore cannot claim benefits unless you work less than 16 hours a week.

 You are entitled to a rest break where your daily working time is more than six hours.
 The rest break should be for an uninterrupted period of not less than 20 minutes and you will be entitled to spend that break away from your workstation.
 Unless otherwise stated in your contract of employment, there is no requirement for your employer to pay you for this break or to count it towards your working day (check local agreements).